Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

 If you or a loved one may need help in improving the quality of connections in your life, reach out to Looking Glass NYC.
 We would love to speak with you and determine whether IPT or another form of therapy would be a good fit for you.

-FAQs
+Interpersonal Therapy FAQs

-What should I expect from my first therapy session?
+What should I expect from my first IP Therapy session?

-During your first session, your therapist will ask you questions to get to know you and understand your reasons for coming to therapy.
+During your first session, your IP therapist will ask you questions to get to know you and understand your reasons for coming to therapy.
 Your therapist will want to learn about your history, what’s going on with you now, and learn about what you want to get out of therapy.
 You’ll also have the opportunity to ask them questions about how therapy works so you know what to expect.

-Virtual therapy: How does it work?
+Virtual IP therapy: How does it work?

 With the rise in virtual therapy, it makes sense to want to know more about how it works.
-Research shows that virtual therapy has the same benefits as therapy that takes place face-to-face.
+Research shows that virtual therapy, even for IPT, has the same benefits as therapy that takes place face-to-face.
 Virtual therapy is an effective way to fit therapy into your busy schedule, as it allows you to talk to your therapist in the comfort of your own home.
 With virtual therapy, you avoid the hurdles that can happen with face-to-face appointments, such as scheduling conflicts, traffic, and travel time.
-In order to make the most of your virtual session, meet with your therapist in a private space in your home and have a good internet connection.
+In order to make the most of your virtual session, meet with your IP therapist in a private space in your home and have a good internet connection.

-You’ve decided to take that next step and start therapy, and it can feel overwhelming to decide on a therapist.
+You’ve decided to take that next step and start IP therapy, and it can feel overwhelming to decide on a therapist.
 That’s why we offer a complimentary consultation call with a Looking Glass Intake Coordinator to help you make an informed choice.
 Every therapist has different strengths and styles that they bring to sessions.
 When you are in the process of selecting a therapist, talk to your coordinator about what you want to get out of therapy so you can rest assured that you are matched with the right person for you.
 After all, therapy is all about creating a space where you feel comfortable to open up, so finding a therapist that you click with is the first step on your journey!

-How do I know if therapy is working?
+How do I know if IPT is working?

 - You’re able to function better at work, school, or in your personal relationships.